-If the Final Value is less than or equal to the Initial Value, you will receive only the principal amount of your notes at maturity, and you will not be compensated for any loss in value due to inflation and other factors relating to the value of money over time. - CREDIT RISKS OF JPMORGAN FINANCIAL AND JPMORGAN CHASE & CO. - Investors are dependent on our and JPMorgan Chase & Co.'s ability to pay all amounts due on the notes.
+- YOUR ABILITY TO RECEIVE THE CONTINGENT DIGITAL RETURN MAY TERMINATE ON THE OBSERVATION DATE - If the Final Value is less than the Initial Value by more than the Buffer Amount, you will not be entitled to receive the Contingent Digital Return at maturity.
+Under these circumstances, you will lose up to 80.00% of your principal amount at maturity. - CREDIT RISKS OF JPMORGAN FINANCIAL AND JPMORGAN CHASE & CO. - Investors are dependent on our and JPMorgan Chase & Co.'s ability to pay all amounts due on the notes.
 Any actual or potential change in our or JPMorgan Chase & Co.'s creditworthiness or credit spreads, as determined by the market for taking that credit risk, is likely to adversely affect the value of the notes.
-If we and JPMorgan Chase & Co. were to default on our payment obligations, you may not receive any amounts owed to you under the notes and you could lose your entire investment. - AS A FINANCE SUBSIDIARY, JPMORGAN FINANCIAL HAS NO INDEPENDENT OPERATIONS AND HAS LIMITED ASSETS
+If we and JPMorgan Chase & Co. were to default on our payment obligations, you may not receive any amounts owed to you under the notes and you could lose your entire investment. - · AS A FINANCE SUBSIDIARY, JPMORGAN FINANCIAL HAS NO INDEPENDENT OPERATIONS AND HAS LIMITED ASSETS